 A few words of caution: Firstly, reserve this strategy for times when you’re confident you can find a solution.
-Secondly, don’t brag about how often you fix something that’s the result of your company making a bad product.
+Secondly, don’t brag about how often you fix something due to your company making a bad product.

-- “Don’t worry, I know what it’s like to need every dollar in my bank account.
+- “Don’t worry, I've had times when I've needed every dollar in my bank account too.
 I’ll process your refund right away.”

 Keep it short and sweet.
 You don’t want to destroy their image of you as a professional problem-solver, or let the conversation devolve into you telling them about your problems.